Aldous Huxley

 Learning and Growing

-Aldous studied at Oxford University, one of the oldest schools in the world.
+Aldous studied at Oxford University.
 There, he read many books and practiced writing poems, stories, and essays.
 He was curious about science, history, and how people think.
+He became part of a circle of brilliant writers that included C.S.
+Lewis.

 Becoming a Writer